 It gets access to both the ColorMixer and the TextView in the main layout, then registers an OnColorChangedListener with the ColorMixer.
-That listener, in turn, puts the value of the color in the TextView, so the user can see the hex value of the color along with the shade itself in the swatch.
+That listener,

 More Fun With ListViews

 One of the most important widgets in your tool belt is the ListView.
 Some activities are purely a ListView, to allow the user to sift through a few choices...or perhaps a few thousand.
 We already saw in The Busy Coder's Guide to Android Development how to create "fancy ListViews", where you have complete control over the list rows themselves.
 In this chapter, we will cover some additional techniques you can use to make your ListView widgets be pleasant for your users to work with.